 An overview of the architecture of Kubernetes

-There are two important fundamental concepts that bear an association with Kubernetes.
+Two important fundamental concepts bear an association with Kubernetes.
 One of the two concepts is the Pod and the other one is the Node.
-Node is the metal servers that is managed by Kubernetes along with other virtual machines.
+Node is the metal servers that Kubernetes manage along with other virtual machines.
 On the other hand, Pod is an amalgamation of associated Docker containers that have a coexistence.

 Now, take a look at the architecture of Kubernetes: